nosas/blog/toonvision/multiclassification/article.md

 #### EarlyStopping callback

 `EarlyStopping` stops training when a monitored metric has stopped improving.
-We're training our model to minimize the validation loss, therefore we monitor `val_loss` and set the mode to `min`.
+We're training our model to minimize the validation loss, and therefore we monitor `val_loss` and set the mode to `min`.
 If desired, we could even monitor accuracy, precision, or recall metrics - but we would set the mode to `max`.

 The `restore_best_weights` argument ensures that the weights from the best epoch are restored upon training termination.
-If False, the model weights are obtained form the last step and epoch of training.
+If False, the model weights are obtained from the last step and epoch of training.

 Training is terminated when no improvement is seen after 5 epochs; this value can be adjusted in the `patience` argument.

 #### Tensorboard callback

 The `TensorBoard` callback allows us to utilize TensorBoard to visualize our model's training progress.
-This callback logs events for TensorBoard, including:
+This callback logs training events for TensorBoard, including:

 - Metrics summary plots
 - Training graph visualization